snsinfu/h5/README.md

 ### h5::buffer_traits

 Customizable traits for defining buffer types used to read/write dataset.
 By default one-dimensional buffer based on `std::vector` is defined.
+See [an example code adapting Eigen::Matrix as a buffer][example-eigen-buffer]

 ```c++
 struct h5::buffer_traits<B> {